Esri/application-boilerplate-3x-js/README.md

 ## Instructions

-1. Download and unzip the .zip file or clone the repo.
+1. Download and unzip the .zip file or clone the repository.
 2. Web-enable the directory.
 3. Access the .html page.
 4. Start writing your template!